MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Save the flow by selecting the **Save** button in the upper-right corner of the screen.

 1. Test the flow by selecting the **Test** button in the upper-right corner of the screen.
 Select **Manually** and then select **Test**.
+   > [!NOTE]
+   > If you receive an error message, you may close this out.
+The flow should still run.

 1. To submit an expense report, go to the Expense Tracker app in https://make.preview.powerapps.com.